 The Company has been successful in attracting and retaining talented professionals.
-The average experience of management in the oil and gas industry exceeds 25 years.
-The Board of Directors and management's interests are aligned with those of the Company and its shareholders through their holding of approximately 7% of the outstanding Common Shares.
+The executive management team which oversees the operations of the Company have spent their entire career working in the oil and gas services industry and have extensive experience in the key business lines of the Company.
+The Board of Directors and management's interests are aligned with those of the Company and its shareholders through their holding of approximately 7% of the fully diluted outstanding Common Shares, inclusive of their Restricted Share Units.
 See "Escrowed Securities", "Capital Structure" and "Directors and Officers".